What To Expect From Your Mattress

-Your new bed may feel a little more firm than the one you tried in the store.
-It can take up to 8 weeks for our bodies to adjust to the improved support of a new mattress, Sleep Train requires an in-home test period of 30 days.
+True love takes time.
+Because it can take up to 8 weeks for our bodies to adjust to the improved support of a new mattress, Sleep Train requires an in-home test period of 30 days.
 Remember, you may have been sleeping on a mattress that was gradually breaking down for years, so be sure to snuggle in and take your time.

 New Mattress Scent

-You many notice a faint smell from your new mattress, which is very common.
+You many notice a faint odor from your new mattress, which is very common.
 Our beds are immediately sealed after production, which can lock in some of the smell until the bag is opened in your home.
 While some people find the scent unpleasant, it is not harmful and should dissipate within a few days.